 A conversation involving a person or group of people where questions are asked to elicit information.
+Interviews range on a continuum from those which are tightly structured (as in standardised and predefined) to those that are free-flowing and conversational.

-Interviews can be highly structured (as in standardised and predefined) to or free-flowing and conversational, and can take the following forms:
+Interviews can take the following forms:

-- One-on-one interview: an interviewer questions one respondent face-to-face. - Telephone interview: an interviewer questions one respondent via the telephone. - Focus group: a number of people are invited by a facilitator to openly discuss opinions and responses to issues in a group setting
+- One-on-one interview: an interviewer questions one respondent face-to-face. - Telephone interview: an interviewer questions one respondent via the telephone.

-- Group assessment: information is collected through the use of group processes (e.g., the structured Delphi Technique attains opinions from a group of experts with the object of obtaining a consensus). - Community forums: a public meeting to which local residents are invited to share their opinions and ideas about a particular topic or issue. - Submissions/testimonials: a written or verbal statement which espouses personal views and reactions on a particular issue.
+- Focus group: a number of people are invited by a facilitator to openly discuss opinions and responses to issues in a group setting - Group assessment: information is collected through the use of group processes (e.g., the structured Delphi Technique attains opinions from a group of experts with the object of obtaining a consensus). - Community forums: a public meeting to which local residents are invited to share their opinions and ideas about a particular topic or issue. - Submissions/testimonials: a written or verbal statement which espouses personal views and reactions on a particular issue.